5 Reasons We Don’t Buy Real Christmas Trees

 One way we recreate the feeling of a Real Christmas Tree

 Wax warmers and candles!
 I don’t typically burn candles, but I do keep a few wax melts going.
-I can change it up from a Blue Spruce to a Frasier Fir easily, and it makes the house house seem more Christmasy!
+I can change it up from a Blue Spruce to a Frasier Fir easily, and it makes the house seem more Christmasy!

 While these are just my reasons, that doesn’t mean you can’t have a real tree of your own.
 But if Real Christmas trees aren’t your thing, think abut the investment of an artificial tree – or even go the potted tree route!